pygfx/pygfx/docs/guide.rst

     pip install -U pygfx

-For Pygfx to work, the approproate GPU drivers should be installed.
+For Pygfx to work, the appropriate GPU drivers should be installed.

 * Windows: On Windows 10 and up, you should be ok.
 If your machine has a dedicated GPU, consider updating your (Nvidia or AMD) drivers.
 * MacOS: Need at least 10.13 (High Sierra) to use Metal (Apple's GPU driver).